latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Utility bill and energy bill assistance programs New York.
+Utility and energy bill assistance in New York.

-Get financial help, payment plans, and emergency assistance to help pay utility, gas, electric, and heating bills in New York.
-Many of the companies offer their customers payment plans, disconnection help or other low-income energy bill assistance programs.
-There is also financial aid from charities as well as government grant programs, including HEAP and free weatherization.
-Find how to apply for utility bill or deposit help in New York below.
+Get financial help, payment plans, and emergency assistance to help pay utility bills in New York state.
+Many of the companies offer low-income families or individuals relief.
+There is grant money to help stop a disconnection of electric or gas bills, funds to pay a connection fee and more.
+Get help from charities as well as government programs, including HEAP and weatherization.
+Find how to get utility help in New York State below.

-The government programs can help low income households, the disabled and elderly in NY get utility bill help or even free HVAC repairs or Air conditioning bill assistance.
+The government programs and non-profit can help low income households, the disabled and elderly in NY get utility bill help.
+Organizations will also offer free HVAC repairs or air conditioning bill assistance.
 In addition to emergency utility bill assistance, and funds to help people turn their power or heating service back on, the programs can also provide free energy conservation and weatherization measures to qualified customers.
-Find who to call to apply for help.

 Assistance from utility, gas, and electric companies in New York

-Central Hudson Gas & Electric Good Neighbor Fund - Customers who are undergoing a financial hardship or crisis, and who are having difficulty in paying their heating or energy bills may be able to receive assistance from this program.
-The Central Hudson’s Good Neighbor Fund provides New York customers with a last resort financial grant toward paying Central Hudson energy bills for customers who have exhausted all other forms of assistance, including government programs.
+Central Hudson Gas & Electric will provide utility help to customers who are undergoing a financial hardship or crisis.
+There is grant money for low-income families who are having difficulty in paying their heating or energy bills.
+The Central Hudson’s Good Neighbor Fund, payment arrangements and other benefits are offered.
 Call (800) 527-2714.
 Locate additional Central Hudson assistance programs.

-ConEd - Consolidated Edison Financial Assistance - In addition to the plan noted above, customers of Consolidated Edison in the greater New York City area can apply for emergency cash assistance to pay current and older electric bills and also get information on other energy bill saving programs.
+In addition to the programs noted above, customers of Consolidated Edison in the greater New York City area can apply for emergency cash assistance to pay current and older electric bills.
+This is coordinated by Human Services and ConEd.
+The company will also provide information on other energy bill saving programs, including details on free air conditioners for seniors in NTC.
 Some are government funded, and others are administered directly by Consolidated Edison.
 Read more on Consolidated Edison assistance programs.

-Heating bills - Almost every energy and natural gas company in New York State provides either private funds for bills, or can direct customers to government assistance programs.
-Grants can pay expenses during the winter, or provide free energy conservation and efficiency measures.
+Heating bill focused programs are offered statewide.
+Almost every energy and natural gas company in New York State provides either private funds for bills, or can direct customers to government assistance programs.
+Grants can pay expenses during the winter, or provide free energy conservation measures.
 Additional information on heating bill help in New York.

-Long Island Power Authority (PSEG) - They also administer several other utility bill assistance programs.
+Long Island Power Authority provides a wide variety of assistance programs.
+They include, but are not limited too, the Residential Energy Affordability Partnership.
+This will provide low-income families with free energy-saving updates.
+A major focus is on helping seniors, the disabled and people on a fixed income.
+LIPA alsos administer several other emergency utility bill assistance programs.
 Some are funded by the government, and others are offered directly by LIPA.
 Learn more on additional resources offered to qualified customers from assistance programs from Long Island Power.

 National Fuel Gas Assistance - The utility company NFG gives customers up to a 40% discount rate to LIHEAP-eligible customers who are at least $300 or more in arrears on their bills and who maintain current bill payments.
 So it can waive unpaid, older bills.
 Phone - 1-800-365-3234